wormhole-foundation/wormhole/ethereum/ts-scripts/relayer/README.md

 ## Running the scripts

-All files in the coreRelayer, relayProvider, and MockIntegration directories are runnable.
+All files in the coreRelayer, deliveryProvider, and MockIntegration directories are runnable.
 These are intended to run from the /ethereum directory.

 The target environment must be passed in as an environment variable.
-So, for example, you can run the RelayProvider deployment script by running:
+So, for example, you can run the DeliveryProvider deployment script by running:

 ```
-ENV=tilt ts-node ./ts-scripts/relayer/relayProvider/deployRelayProvider.ts
+ENV=tilt ts-node ./ts-scripts/relayer/deliveryProvider/deployDeliveryProvider.ts
 ```

 ## Chaining multiple scripts